What Is Invisible Toe And Reinforced Toe?

-There are so many terms to know when it comes to hosiery.
-Could you help clarify a few hosiery terms for me?
-The terms I am curious about are; reinforced heel, invisible toe and sandalfoot stocking.
+Dear VienneMilano, There are so many terms to know when it comes to stocking.
+Can you tell me the difference between Reinforced Toe, invisible Toe, and Sandal Foot stockings?
 What do these terms mean?

-A long, long time ago, hosiery was created by sewing a sheet of fabric together, forming a cylinder-like shape.
-At one end of the stocking, a separate piece of fabric (usually slightly darker in pigment and made with sturdy material) was placed to reinforce the end, forming the heel and toe of the stocking.
-Through this method, the terms "reinforced toe" and "reinforced heel toe" (also known as RHT) was established for sheer stockings.
+A long, long time ago, hosiery was created by sewing a sheet of fabric together, forming the shape of the leg.
+At one end of the stocking, a separate piece of fabric (made from sturdier material and darker in pigment) was placed to reinforce the end, forming the heel and Toe of the stocking.
+The terms Reinforced Toe and Reinforced Heel and Toe (also known as RHT) were established through this method for sheer stockings.

-Today, stockings, for the most part, are manufactured by a machine.
-The area which surrounds the toe is knitted together during the production cycle.
-Since no additional fabric is required to form the heel or the toe section of the stockings the terms "invisible toe" and "sandal foot" is used.
-In fact, some stockings are made without the toe area sewn in thus allowing a woman to wear flip-flops with hosiery.
+Today, with the exception of fully fashioned stockings (FFS), stockings are manufactured by a circular knitting machine.
+The area which surrounds the Toe is knitted together during the production cycle.
+Since no additional fabric is required to form the heel or the toe section of the stockings, the terms Invisible Toe and Sandal Foot are used.
+Some stockings are made without the toe area sewn in, thus allowing a woman to wear flip-flops with hosiery.
 This type of hosiery is called "toeless hosiery".

 While some may prefer wearing hosiery that features an invisible toe, others may admire the reinforced-toe look as it reminds them of the days of yesteryear.
-Here at VienneMilano, most of our hosiery are made with invisible toe.
+Here at VienneMilano, all of our thigh highs are made with invisible Toe.

-Last but certainly not least, we would like to thank George Dimitroff and Theresa Longo for these fabulous photos!
+Last but certainly not least, we would like to thank the late George Dimitroff and Theresa Longo for these fabulous photos!